juliusregalado/Chef-s-Diary-Project-02/README.md

 1. Backend(server side)
 	- configurations and routes
 2. Backend (database)
-	-models and controllers
+	- models and controllers
 3. Frontend (JS)
-	- dynamic display of information
+	- APIs and dynamic display of information
 4. Frontend
 	- EJS and CSS
 5. Polishing and Debugging